joshjavier/age-calculator-app/README.md

 ### Useful resources

 - [NIST Guide to the SI, Appendix B.9: Factors for time units](https://www.nist.gov/pml/special-publication-811/nist-guide-si-appendix-b-conversion-factors/nist-guide-si-appendix-b9#TIME) - to get results that are as precise as possible
+- [This StackOverflow answer](https://stackoverflow.com/a/77939804) inspired my implementation of the logic for calculating age.
+- [Why you should be doing schema validation in React projects](https://engineering.udacity.com/why-you-should-be-doing-schema-validation-in-react-projects-ce3c4b1df02f) - One of the many articles that led me to discover React Hook Form.

 ## Author